profpius/customer-churn-analysis/README.md

 ## How to Run It

-Clone the repo and you're good to go — the dataset is included.
+Clone the repo and you're good to go, the dataset is included.

 ```bash
 git clone https://github.com/profpius/customer-churn-analysis.git